 The Fi Series 2 GPS Tracker Smart Dog Collar has something to offer pet owners who want to keep track of their dog’s location, monitor his daily activities, and keep him in a proscribed boundary all in one product!
 With this device, you’ll get a collar that uses both GPS and cellular networks to keep track of Fido’s whereabouts.
 This is a bonus because GPS works well—unless one is dealing with heavy clouds, inclement weather, or tall buildings or trees near the location.
 When GPS monitoring doesn’t work, cellular towers will pick up the signal so you can rest assured you are getting Fido’s exact location.
 There is also an LED light function you can remotely access, and you’ll find that the battery will run for up to three months on one charge.

-The only bad thing that can be said about this product is that it is geared toward larger dogs, particularly giant breeds.
+The only bad thing that can be said about Fi smart dog collar is that it is geared toward larger dogs, particularly giant breeds.
 Our only wish is that this worked for small and medium-sized dogs as well!
 You can monitor your dog’s activity, which means you can see how many steps she takes per day and in what direction your pooch is traveling.

 Best Real-Time Location Information: Whistle Go Explore Dog GPS Tracker